Jonas Collins

 Next up was the infamous jointer.
 We used this machine to create a 90º angle between one radial surface and one tangental face.
 Next, each piece was fed through the planar multiple times to smooth any imperfections on the larger faces and form parallel faces.
 Then, we moved on to the table saw to clean up the remaining rough surface and make the final set of parallel sides.

 That led us to the most fun part: selecting, arranging, and gluing the boards.
 We opted for the most interesting pieces.
-As you can see, there are several pretty knots as well as a beautiful section of spalted wood where black mold has outlined some of the grain.
+As you can see, there are several knots as well as a beautiful section of spalted wood where black mold has outlined some of the grain.
 We arranged the planks in a gradient from most gray to the reddest.

 Kizingo Bowl and Spoon Pack